 - The BCBA Supervisor completes our three-phase assessment process, sometimes with help from the Clinical Director or a Registered Behavior Technician (RBT).

 - Observation: The BCBA observes the child in a social setting such as school, daycare, or on the playground.
+The RBT may also conduct an observation.

 - Structured play: The BCBA completes a play-based assessment of the child’s communication and social skills in the home.
+The RBT may also participate.

 - The BCBA Supervisor writes a comprehensive assessment report and treatment plan.
 This may take up to 2 weeks.